-I have written about this many times, but some of the best advice that I have ever heard is about knowing when to pivot in your business.
+Some of the best advice that I have ever heard is about knowing when to pivot in your business.
 This is about being smart, strategic and understanding how your current skills fit into transfer into something new.
 Many times the “something new” is really something old that is repackaged and presented in a new way.

-Take a moment and think about any number of popular fast food restaurants.
+And think about any number of popular fast food restaurants.
 It’s an unspoken challenge to see how many new items they can create from their core menu.
 It’s super smart and clearly effective too.

-Back to the topic at hand.
-I am an advocate of having goals and a vision and all of that, but now I understand that what you want to be your “next big thing” may not be at all.
-You may find that there is a bigger demand for a product or a service that you have never thought of or simply overlooked before.
+I am an advocate of having goals and a vision and all of that.
+Now I understand that what you want to be your “next big thing” may not be at all.
+You may find that there is a bigger demand for a product or a service that you have never thought of.
+Or maybe simply overlooked before.
 This perfectly describes an experience that I had which opened my eyes to the idea of letting a niche choose you.